 Charleston Wildlife Season Guide: When Each Animal Peaks and What to Do About It

 Charleston wildlife follows a seasonal calendar.
-This month-by-month guide tells you what to expect and when to act before a problem becomes expensive.
+This guide goes month by month so you know what to expect and when to act before a problem becomes expensive.

 Here's how the year breaks down.

-January – February: Cold Snaps and Breeding Season Begins
+January to February: Cold Snaps and Breeding Season Begins

 Winter in Charleston is mild enough that most wildlife remains active, but cold snaps change animal behavior in ways that matter for homeowners.